Derek1086/portfolio/README.md

 ## Introduction

 This portfolio is a host website to showcase all my projects and experience in software development.
-This was built in the Vue.js framework, which is one I've never done before.
+This was built in the Vue.js framework and used Vuetify for most of the components.

 ## Features